jbennie/sugar/doc/who-are-coffeekraken.md

 # Who are Coffeekraken?

-The only requirement to be part of Coffeekraken is to love coffee and krakens.
+The only requirement to be part of Coffeekraken is to love coffee ☕️ and krakens 🦑.
 If you know how to develop in html, javascript (nodejs, etc...), css (sass, etc...), it's good as well.

 More seriously, we are a young collectve of front-end creative developers with a goal in mind.
 Build tools to make every team working day life better.
-This is our first and only concern and all our tools are build around that purpose.
+This is our first and only concern.
+All our tools are build around that purpose.

 ## Why?